-284 The state of the control of the cont

-The same transfer of any or or or to be read answered question
+17 skipped question

+284 answered question

-207 72.9% Female E-decimal and the second and
+207 72.9% Female Engineering Control of the Co

-77 27.1% Male
+77 27.1% Male Engineering and a supplied to the property of the propert

 Response Response Percent

 20. Are you male or female?

 172 skipped question

 129 answered question

 129

 Response Count

+The second secon CARLES SECURITIONS OF THE PARTY AND ADDRESS OF THE PARTY ADDRE